binkley/oracle-plsql-unit-testing/README.md

 Running tests finds and calls all procedures that start with `TEST_` in a given package, recording which pass (do not raise the custom exception), which fail (do raise the custom exception), and which error (raise any other exception).

+Failed assertions show the line of code which failed.
+Errored tests print a backtrace (`DBMS_UTILITY.format_error_backtrace()`).
 At the end a summary is printed.

 Unit tests should have no dependencies on each other, nor any implicit ordering.
 They may be run in any order.